The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Results

 At later times, around 3{,}000 Myr, the velocity dispersion increases again as a consequence of core contraction associated with the onset of mass segregation.
 The increased encounter rate in the central regions raises the velocities of stellar members, leading to a modest enhancement of the dispersion.

 In contrast, the luminosity-weighted velocity dispersion, $\sigma_{\rm L}$, is much less sensitive to mass loss and remains nearly constant throughout the simulation, aside from a mild perturbation around 3{,}000 Myr.
 This behavior reflects the dominant contribution of red giant branch stars to the total luminosity during this phase.
 Once the number of red giants declines, $\sigma_{\rm L}$ returns to its previous value.
-Overall, $\sigma_{\rm L}$ is effectively time independent, with variations limited to at most $\sim 1\%$ of its initial value.
+Overall, $\sigma_{\rm L}$ is effectively time-independent, with variations limited to at most $\sim 1\%$ of its initial value.
 In model U0, which contains no primordial binaries and only a negligible number of dynamically formed binaries, variations in $\sigma_{\rm L}$ are correspondingly minimal.

-In the bottom panel of Figure~\ref{fig:dispersioni}, we examine the effect of varying the binary fraction on the \textit{blind} estimate of the velocity dispersion.
-The velocity dispersion remains approximately constant in time for all models, consistent with the largely collisionless nature of the system and the relatively stable binary fraction over the simulation.
+In the bottom panel of Fig.~\ref{fig:dispersioni}, the velocity dispersion remains approximately constant in time for all models, consistent with the largely collisionless nature of the system and the relatively stable binary fraction over the simulation.

 The simulation of model U50 was not completed to a full Hubble time due to computational constraints on the \textsc{Leonardo} booster system.
 However, this does not affect our conclusions, as the velocity dispersion in this model clearly reaches a stable plateau, consistent with the behavior observed in the fully evolved models.